AWS-Security-Portfolio/incident-response/README.md

 ## Overview

 This lab demonstrates AWS incident response and automation capabilities by simulating a port scan attack against an EC2 instance, detecting the event with GuardDuty, investigating with CloudTrail, and automatically quarantining the affected EC2 using a Lambda function.
 The workflow closely resembles real-world cloud security operations and highlights the importance of detection, investigation, containment, and documentation.

 ---

+## Real-World Risk

+In real-world AWS environments, EC2 instances exposed to the internet are frequent targets for automated scans, brute-force attacks, and exploitation attempts.
+Without continuous monitoring and rapid response, a single misconfiguration—such as an open port or weak credentials—can lead to compromise, unauthorized access, data loss, or the launch of further attacks from within your cloud.
+Automated incident response pipelines dramatically reduce the window of exposure by detecting threats in real time and isolating affected resources before an attacker can escalate their access.

+---

+## What I Built

+- Enabled AWS GuardDuty to detect real-time threats and reconnaissance against EC2 instances.
+- Configured CloudTrail for multi-region logging of all API and security events.
+- Launched and configured a test EC2 instance to simulate exposure and attack.
+- Simulated a port scan attack and/or injected a sample GuardDuty finding.
+- Investigated incidents using CloudTrail logs for full evidence tracking.
+- Developed a Lambda function to automatically quarantine compromised EC2 instances by applying a restrictive security group.
+- Documented the incident detection, response, and remediation process with a detailed playbook and evidence.

+---